-The LAW OFFICE OF BRYAN J. HUTCHINSON, PLLC is a New York City law firm representing clients in the Bronx, Queens, Brooklyn, Manhattan and throughout New York for more than 19 years.
-We represent victims of car accidents, medical malpractice, slip and fall injury, and nursing home abuse and neglect cases.
+The Law Office of Bryan J. Hutchinson, PLLC, represents clients in the Bronx, Queens, Brooklyn, Manhattan, and New York State for more than 19 years.
+We represent victims of automobile accidents, medical malpractice, slip and fall injury, nursing home abuse, probate and administration, divorce, and neglect cases.

-More importantly, we also protect the civil rights of fellow New Yorkers who are the victims of false arrest, illegal stop and frisk, excessive use of force, malicious prosecution and other police brutality by the New York City Police Department and other law enforcement agencies.
+More importantly, we also protect the civil rights of fellow New York residents who are the victims of false arrest, illegal stop and frisk, excessive use of force, malicious prosecution by the New York City Police Department and other law enforcement agencies.

-Victim of Police Brutality, Illegal Stop, Frisk, Search and Arrest in New York City?
+Victims of Police Brutality, Illegal Stop, Frisk, Search and Arrest in New York City

 The Fourth Amendment provides that “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated . . ..”
 This important right of personal security belongs as much to a citizen on the streets of the Bronx as to the homeowner closeted in his study in the suburbs of Westchester County to dispose of his secret affairs.

 You are “seized” only when, by means of physical force or a show of authority, your freedom of movement is restrained.
 You are seized if a reasonable person would not believe they are free to leave under the circumstance.
-If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn or Manhattan you must call Bronx police brutality lawyer Bryan J. Hutchinson to file a Notice of Claim to protect your rights.
+If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn, or Manhattan, you must call a police brutality lawyer in New York, Bryan J. Hutchinson, to file a Notice of Claim to protect your rights.

-According to General Municipal Law (GML) § 50-e, the timely filing of a notice of claim is a statutory precondition to the initiation of personal injury suits against a municipality.
+New York General Municipal Law (GML) § 50-e requires the timely filing of a notice of claim as a statutory precondition to the initiation of personal injury suits against a municipality.
 See O’Brien v City of Syracuse, 54 NY2d 353, 358 (1981).

-If your civil rights have been violated by the government call immediately because the law limits the time you must file a notice of claim.
-Call Bronx civil rights lawyer Bryan Hutchinson for a free consultation at (718) 671-0900.
+If your civil rights have been violated by New York police misconduct, call a lawyer immediately because the law limits the time you must file a notice of claim.
+Call New York police brutality lawyer Bryan Hutchinson for a free consultation at (718) 671-0900.

-Are You The Victim of an Illegal Motor Vehicle Stop and Search?
+Are You The Victim of an Illegal New York State Motor Vehicle Stop and Search?

-– If a police officer has probable cause to believe that your car contains evidence of a criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
+– If a New York police officer has probable cause to believe that your car contains evidence of criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
 See Arizona v Gant, 129 S. Ct.
 1710 (2009).

-– If a police officer has a reasonable suspicion that a traffic violation has occurred, or criminal activity is afoot he may conduct a traffic stop.
+– If a New York police officer has a reasonable suspicion that a traffic violation has occurred or criminal activity is afoot, he may conduct a traffic stop.
 See United States v Arvis, 534 US 266 (2002).

-– During a lawful traffic stop, a New York City Police Department officer may conduct a pat-down of the driver and passengers notwithstanding that he does not believe that any occupant of the vehicle is involved in a criminal activity.
+– During a lawful traffic stop, a New York City Police Department officer may conduct a pat-down of the driver and passengers, notwithstanding that he does not believe that any occupant of the vehicle is involved in criminal activity.
 See Arizona v Johnson, 555 US 323 (2009).